Eltsin/docker-postgres-slave/README.md

 ## Notes

-   * No additional replication user is setup - the postgres admin user is used.
+   * No no additional replication user is setup - the postgres admin user is used.
 This means the superuser credentials must be identical on the master and all slaves.
    * REPLICATE_FROM environment variable is only used during container initialization - if the master changes after the database has been initialized, you'll need to manually adjust the recovery.conf file in the slave containers' data volume.
    * SLOT - replication slots.
 They can be used to make WAL archiving and streaming replication more robust and efficient.
    * Configuration: